AMWA-TV/ms-05-01/docs/Control Model.md

 ## Class hierarchy

 For NCA to meet its interoperability objectives, a repertoire of common class definitions must exist.
-These classes are defined in the NCA control model, via an inheritance hierarchy of control classes that descends from **ncObject**.
+These classes are defined in the NCA control model, via an inheritance hierarchy of control classes that descends from **NcObject**.

 NCA Control classes are specified in several categories and subcategories.
-Each category or subcategory has its own base class that inherits directly from **ncObject**.
+Each category or subcategory has its own base class that inherits directly from **NcObject**.
 All the classes in a category inherit from that category's base class.
 Thus, each category is a subtree of the overall hierarchy.

 `Figure-1` illustrates the NCA class tree, and shows the categories.